Blog / General / A Straight-to-the-Point Guide to WooCommerce Custom Payment Gateways

 WooCommerce offers payment gateway extensions through a form of code that are known as core classes.
 You can get a coding professional to use these core classes and add custom functions to them to extend their functionality and cover the custom payment gateway you need.

-Since you would already have a solid base to work with here, the work involved or the development cost could be much lower.
+But since you would already have a solid base to work with here, the work involved or the development cost could be lower.
 However, this would probably only be possible if your custom payment gateway can be integrated within these WooCommerce core classes.

 Some store owners also want to set up their WooCommerce custom payment gateway solution in a way that lets them redirect their customers to the payment gateway when they land on the payments page.

 Now, if this was any other page, you could use our plugin Profile Builder to create a custom redirect.
-This functionality allows you to create a WordPress redirect to another page or an external URL.
+Profile Builder allows you to create a WordPress redirect to another page or an external URL.

 However, the case here is unique and complicated.
 It’s not just a matter of redirecting your customers to a different page, but the ‘live’ information transfer that takes place between the last customer action on your store and your custom payment gateway.